Wondering if you should switch to an Instagram creator profile?

 However, as we described above, there are some downsides to making the switch.

-If you consider these features essential, then it’s probably best to stick with a business profile — at least until Instagram adds these abilities to creator profiles.
+If you consider Auto Publish essential, then it’s probably best to stick with a business profile — at least until Instagram adds these abilities to creator profiles.

 Have you switched to a creator profile?
 Which do you prefer?
 Let us know in the comments!